-As noted in CDV, there are at least two important concerns with such a comparison.
-First, there is a potential "publication bias" arising from the fact that positively reviewed papers are more likely to be published, and published papers tend to receive more citations.
+As noted in CDV, there are two important concerns with such a comparison.
+First, there is a potential "publication bias": positively reviewed papers are more likely to be published, and published papers tend to receive more citations.
 This could lead us to conclude that referee opinions are validated by citations when in fact the referees are biased.
-As in CDV, we address this by including an indicator for R&R status and a control function based on the editor's R&R probit model that corrects for any endogeneity in the editor's decision.
-Second, it is possible that female authors receive fewer citations for a paper of given quality than male authors - i.e., there is a systematic gender bias in citations.
-In this case, a finding of equal citations for female-and male-authored papers with similar referee recommendations would imply that the referees in fact set a higher bar for female-authored papers.
+As in CDV, we address this by including an indicator for R&R status and a control function based on the editor's R&R decision that corrects for any endogeneity in the editor's decision.

-In an attempt to asses the likely magnitude of any such gender bias, we elicited beliefs from our survey respondents about the relative gap between citations and quality for female- versus male-authored papers.
-On average, respondents believe that female authors receive about 6 log point (i.e., about 6 percent) fewer citations than male authors, holding constant the quality of their work.
-There is a modest divergence between female and male respondents in the average size of this predicted bias, with female respondents reporting a 10 log point gap and males reporting a 3 log point gap.
+Second, there is a potential gender bias in citations: female authors may receive fewer citations for given paper quality than male authors.
+In this case, a finding of equal citations for female- and male-authored papers with similar referee recommendations would imply that the referees in fact set a higher bar for female-authored papers.
+In an attempt to assess the likely magnitude of any such gender bias, we elicited beliefs from our survey respondents about the relative gap between citations and quality for female- versus male-authored papers.
+On average, respondents believe that female authors receive 6 log point (i.e., 6 percent) fewer citations than male authors, for given quality.

 With this estimate at hand, we turn to our main specifications.
 We find that, controlling for referee recommendations and other characteristics of a paper, female-authored papers receive 22 log points (s.e.=0.05), that is 25 percent, more citations than male-authored papers.
 Assuming that female-authored papers get 6 log points fewer cites for given quality, this estimate suggests that female-authored papers need to be of 28 log points higher quality to receive the same referee evaluation.
 This gap is robust to controlling for the share of female authors in a particular subfield, to alternative measures of citations, and a variety of alternative specifications.
-The gap falls slightly to 17 log points (s.e.=0.05) if we also control for the institutional affiliation of authors.6 The magnitude of the gap does depend on whether we control for the prior publications of authors, since females have fewer prior publications and prior publications strongly predict citations.
+The gap falls slightly to 17 log points (s.e.=0.05) if we also control for the institutional affiliation of authors.5 The magnitude of the gap does depend on whether we control for the prior publications of authors, since females have fewer prior publications and prior publications strongly predict citations.

 What about mixed-gender papers?
-We find no citation premium for mixed-gender papers with a senior male co-author, consistent with our survey respondents' view that such papers are treated about the same as male-authored papers.
-In contrast, for mixed gender papers with a senior female co-author we find a 6 log point (s.e.=0.07) citation premium.
-We cannot reject that this premium is one-half as large as the premium for papers written by all-female teams, again consistent with our survey respondents' views about how such papers are treated in the editorial process.
+For mixed-gender papers with a senior male co-author we find no citation premium, consistent with our survey respondents' view that such papers are treated about the same as male-authored papers.
+For mixed-gender papers with a senior female co-author we find a 6 log point (s.e.=0.07) citation premium.
+We cannot reject that this premium is one-half as large as the premium for papers written by all-female teams, again consistent with our survey respondents' views about how such papers are treated.